hapax/hapax.github.io/assets/form.md

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">
-As the quote suggests, the original eliminativists like Paul and Patricia Churchland were more interested in psychology than shoes.
+As the quote suggests, the original eliminativists like Paul and Patricia Churchland were much more interested in abolishing psychology than shoes.
 </p></div>